HOME FEO'S STORE REVIEWS INTERVIEWS FEO AMANTE THEATER SCIENCE MOMENT UNFAIR RACIAL CLICHÉ ALERT

 All we ask at THE SCIENCE MOMENT is that the story doesn't induce magic or reference it by throwing out the laws of physics, biology, etc., unless of course, it can give a damn good reason.

-To that end we've lauded the science in time travel movies (THE TERMINATOR), space movies (ALIEN), alternate physics movies (FLASH GORDON), even.
+To that end we've lauded the science in time travel movies (THE TERMINATOR), space movies (ALIEN), even alternate physics movies (FLASH GORDON).
 We don't have to know the science involved, but the movies addressed that the impossible required new discoveries, a working technology, and an infrastructure.
 It took the real world to make it happen.
 No one was waving a wand, reciting incantations, or utterly ignoring physics.

 So back to the problem of Tony Stark's suit being able to fly level for extended periods of time.